Arnaud69/phpmynewsletter-2.0/README.md

 ===================

 # ON DEV : 2.0.4
-Don't use if you don't know waht you do !
+Don't use if you don't know what you do !
 Just for dev !!!
 # CURRENT : 2.0.3
 # CHANGELOG :
   - Schedule task to send newsletter